wasp-lang/wasp/web/docs/auth/email.md

 import MultipleIdentitiesWarning from './\_multiple-identities-warning.md';
 import ReadMoreAboutAuthEntities from './\_read-more-about-auth-entities.md';
 import GetEmail from './entities/\_get-email.md';
+import UserSignupFieldsExplainer from './\_user-signup-fields-explainer.md';
+import UserFields from './\_user-fields.md';

 Wasp supports e-mail authentication out of the box, along with email verification and "forgot your password?" flows.
 It provides you with the server-side implementation and email templates for all of these flows.